ioccc-src/winner/bin/README.md

 suffer a similar fate, for the time being we are betting that GitHub will remain willing to host the IOCCC.

-The [official IOCCC web site](https://www.ioccc.org) is, after all, primarily C source code with some supporting documentation (sometimes :-) ).
+The [official IOCCC website](https://www.ioccc.org) is, after all, primarily C source code with some supporting documentation (sometimes :-) ).
 As such it is a natural fit for GitHub and [GitHub pages](https://pages.github.com).